Masonmjeffrey/render_example/Render_tutorial.md

 conn.commit()
 ```
 <li>Finally close the connection and then return a string to show that the table Basketball was successfully created.
 <li>Test that your table was successfuly created by going to your db_create route and seeing if your string was returned.
-If you have any error messages you can check the log sections of your web service and postgres database but if everything goes well you should see something like this
+If you have any error messages you can check the log sections of your web service and postgres database but if everything goes well you should see something like this.

 <img src="images/create_render.png">

-<li>Once your db_create route is complete it should look something like this
+<li>Once your db_create route is complete it should look something like this.

 <img src="images/db_create_route.png">

 <li>Note everytime that we visit one of these routes, the SQL statements provided will be executed.
-So be careful when calling a route multiple times as it may lead to unexpected results
+So be careful when calling a route multiple times as it may lead to unexpected results.
 ***

 # Required Routes

 <li> I'd like you to create a few additional routes for this database.
-I'll provide the SQL but I'd like you to create routes to populate the table, query from the table, and drop from the table
+I'll provide the SQL but I'd like you to create routes to populate the table, query from the table, and drop from the table.
-<li> Be sure to use conn.commit(), and conn.close() to commit your changes and close your connection when you are finished with each route
+<li> Be sure to use conn.commit(), and conn.close() to commit your changes and close your connection when you are finished with each route.

 ***